-I assure you that the transfer of 2% of the Shares of BTC that were previously owned by Cable and Wireless to a Trust Foundation setup by the Government of The Commonwealth of The Bahamas has no such linages or attendant attachments.
+I can give absolute assurance that the transfer of 2% of the Shares of BTC to the Trust Foundation has no such conditions.
 The Share transfer stands alone.

-It is my pleasure to report to you that the People of The Bahamas now has 51% ownership of the Economic Value of BTC.
-This makes the People of the Bahamas the economic majority owner of BTC.
+It is indeed, therefore, my pleasure to report to you that the People of The Bahamas now have 51% ownership of the Economic Value of BTC.
+This makes the People of The Bahamas the economic majority owner of BTC.

-Cable & Wireless is now the minority owner with Management Control.
+CWC is now the minority owner with Management Control.

 I would also like to note that, except for a $10,000 legal opinion, there was no cost incurred by the Government of The Bahamas to accomplish this.

-A full report will be given to the Bahamian people.
+A full report to the Bahamian people on the definitive arrangement for the transfer of the 2% to the Trust Foundation is pending.

-I would like to express my appreciation to the Committee of Ms. Rowena Bethel, Mr. Sean McSweeny and Mr. Leon Williams led by Chairman Mr. Franklyn Wilson.
+An official, public, joint announcement will be made by the Government of The Bahamas and CWC this month.

-An official, public, joint announcement will be made by the Government of The Bahamas and Cable and Wireless this month.
+Changing of the guard at BTC

-From January 2013 to present, Cable and Wireless has had three different Chairmen guiding BTC.
-In January of 2013, Mr. David Shaw, CEO of LIME was replaced by Tony Rice, CEO of Cable & Wireless Worldwide and in January 2014, Mr. Tony Rice was replaced by Mr. Phil Bentley, CEO of Cable and Wireless.
+From January 2013 to present, CWC has had three different Chairmen guiding BTC.
+In January of 2013, Mr. David Shaw, CEO of LIME was replaced by Tony Rice, CEO of CWC; and in January 2014, Mr. Tony Rice was replaced by Mr. Phil Bentley, CEO of CWC.
+Notwithstanding these changes, all of these leaders worked cooperatively with the Government’s negotiating team to reconfigure the ownership in BTC so that Bahamians enjoy the economic benefit as majority owners.

-I mention this, because I want to thank Mr. Phil Bentley, CEO of Cable & Wireless, for his boldness, vision and courage in establishing a new direction for BTC.
+I mention this, because I particularly also want to thank and publicly acknowledge Mr. Phil Bentley, the current CEO of CWC, for his boldness, vision and courage in establishing a new direction for BTC.

-Firstly, under his direction, the negotiations of the 2% was done very quickly without any rancor, rudeness or animosity.
+Firstly, under his direction, the negotiations of the 2% were concluded expeditiously.

 Secondly, he was bold enough to appoint a leading Caribbean, Bahamian Telecommunications Expert Mr. Leon Williams as his Advisor just three short months after taking office.